ntata/io-monitor/README.md

     s2 = "wt" (optional; context-dependent)

 The formatted string of metrics is then transferred via IPC to another process.
-Currently this IPC mechanism is TCP sockets on localhost.
-The use of TCP sockets is meant to be a temporary solution.
+Currently this IPC mechanism is either Unix SysV message queues or TCP sockets on localhost.
+Message queues are preferred.

 In some cases, there may be a great deal of unwanted captures that occur when process is first started.
 An example would be running